Affordable electricity is our mission

 As a not-for-profit organization, Middle Tennessee Electric strives to keep our rates as low as possible for our members.
 As a result, MTE’s residential rates rank among the lowest in the nation - more than 25% below the national average.

-Approximately 82 cents of every dollar MTE receives through member bill payments goes to TVA to purchase power, meaning the cooperative operates on 18 cents out of every dollar.
+Approximately 80 cents of every dollar received through member bill payments go directly to the Tennessee Valley Authority (TVA) to purchase power, meaning the cooperative operates on just 20 cents of every dollar.

-MTE’s portion of the rate has remained steady for 15 years, but bills may be higher now due to an increase in the TVA Fuel Cost Adjustment (FCA) from the co-op’s power provider.
-TVA uses the FCA to help manage fluctuations in the costs of fuels it uses to generate electricity and those costs have risen dramatically in the last year.
+Rates vary month to month due to fluctuations in TVA's Fuel Cost Adjustment (FCA).
+TVA uses the FCA to help manage fluctuations in the costs of fuels it uses to generate electricity, and those costs are passed on to all local power companies, like MTE, each month.
 MTE has no control over the TVA’s FCA, and every penny collected for the FCA goes directly to TVA.